espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Tactical Cadence.md

 # Tactical Cadence
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your remarkable breath control and concise instructions allow you to coordinate your allies more effectively.
-When you grant allies the quickened condition using Cadence Call, they can use the extra action to either Stride or Strike, and they aren't [[Slowed]] on their following turn if they use the extra action.
+When you grant allies the quickened condition using Cadence Call, they can use the extra action to either Stride or Strike, and they aren't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Slowed]] on their following turn if they use the extra action.